 Your vision, the way your eye moves, and the bones around your eye will be checked.

 You may have a fluorescein stain test.
-This uses dye and a special light to check for eye damage.
+This uses dye and a special light to check for damage to the surface of your eye.

 An X-ray or other tests may be done.